loganr914/raylib-c-template/README.md

 ## Adaptive integer scaling

-This template has an adaptive integer scaling system, like you'd see with emulators of low resolution systems.
-It multiplies the original render resolution to fill the window size as best it can while maintaining the original aspect ratio.
+This template has an adaptive integer scaling system, like you'd see with emulators of older low-res consoles.
+It multiplies the original render resolution to fit within the current window size while maintaining perfect integer scale. i.e. if your render resolution is 320x240, having a window size of 720x720 will scale the render texture 2

+## Camera system

+Standard Camera2D at 1.0 zoom that doesn't require any

 ## Compiling and running your game